art-db-art/20120-B77-Balanced-I-O/README.md

 # 20120 B77 Balanced I/O
 _strangelove audio hardware design_

-+4dBu balanced input and output modification for Revox B77 tape recorders
++4dBu balanced input and output modification for Revox B77 tape recorders.

-Project ID on printed circuit boards is **20-12.01.00**
+Project ID on printed circuit boards is **20-12.01.00**, title is "+4dBu balanced I/O for Revox B77".

 ### Description:
 PCB mounted on some B77 decks that underwent full restauration by strangelove audio.
 The PCB replaces the original RCA connectors with TRS jacks and provides balanced inputs and outputs at a +4dBu nominal signal level.
 The internal nominal level remains 0dB.